-8.2 Within seven (7) consecutive days after a Land Law has been enacted, Council shall post a copy of the Land Law in all the administrative offices of Nipissing First Nation.
+8.2 Within seven (7) consecutive days after the Land Law has been enacted, Council shall post a copy of the Land Law in all the administrative offices of Nipissing First Nation.

-Register of Land Laws
+Register of Land laws

-8.3 The Council shall maintain, at the administrative offices of Nipissing First Nation, a register of the original copy of all Land Laws and Resolutions, including all Land Laws and Resolutions that have been repealed or are no longer in force.
+8.3 The Council shall maintain, at the administrative offices of the Nipissing First Nation, a register of the original copy of all Land Laws and Resolutions, including Land Laws and Resolutions that have been repealed or are no longer in force.

-Copies for any person
+Copies for any Person

-- 8.4 Any person may obtain a copy of a Land Law or Resolution on payment of a reasonable administrative fee set by the Council, or a body designated by Council. - 9.
+- 8.4 Any person may obtain a copy of the Land Code or Resolution on payment of a reasonable administrative fee set by Council, of a body designated by Council. - 9.
 Commencement of Land Laws